 PATENT INFRINGEMENT OCCURS EITHER DIRECTLY OR INDIRECTLY:

 - Direct Infringement: The most common sort of infringement is direct infringement, in which the Invention that infringes patent claims is directly identified, or the Invention performs essentially the same purpose.

-- Indirect Infringement: Indirect Infringement are of two forms:-
+- Indirect Infringement: Indirect Infringement is of two forms:-

 - a) Persuasion-based infringement is defined as any conduct by a third party that convinces another person to directly violate the patent.
 Selling components that can only be used properly for a patented innovation, selling an invention with directions to use in a certain technique that infringes on a method patent, or licensing an invention that is covered by another person’s patent are all examples of this.
 The inducer must aid deliberate infringement, although intent to infringe on the patent is not required.